-Clothing and personal care expenses are necessary expenses but there are ways to save money.
+Clothing and personal care expenses may be necessary, but there are ways to cut costs and save money.

 * Buy only because you need clothing and buy only those items that will fit into your present wardrobe.
 If you are choosing between two outfits, buy the one that goes best with what you already have.

 * Buy good, usable clothing from thrift shops, garage sales, warehouse outlets, discount centers, and yard sales.
 Check any purchases first for stains or worn spots.

 * Make purchases during sales time: clearance, end-of-month, or end-of-season.

 * Buy versatile clothes that will expand your wardrobe, i.e., a sweater you can wear with two pairs of slacks you already have.

 * Instead of buying new clothes, buy accessories that give a new look to the clothes already in your closet.

 * Buy multi-season clothes such as an all-weather coat with a zip-in lining.